7thLucas/full-app-6a41d-4d075-4833/_doc/product-overview.md

 ## Brand Tone
 Authority, precision, sovereignty, power.
 Built for those who control infrastructure — not rent it.
 Dark, decisive, elite.
 The OS is a command center, not a tool.

+---

+## Legal & Footer
+All app pages and product surfaces carry the following footer:

+> © DBII LLC · All Rights Reserved · Privacy Policy · Powered by DBII LLC

+- Copyright holder: DBII LLC
+- Privacy Policy link required on all user-facing pages
+- "Powered by DBII LLC" attribution on all white-label-adjacent surfaces